SwarajPatil2004/ZENVY/Week_1_overview.md

 ## 1. Technical Selection: The "Zero-Cost" AI Stack

-To meet the requirement of "high accuracy and low hallucination" for financial summarization  while strictly maintaining a $0 budget, we have selected the following stack.
+To meet the requirement of "high accuracy and low hallucination" for financial summarization, we have selected the following stack.
 This architecture avoids paid API tokens (like OpenAI) by utilizing "Free Tier" enterprise access and local inference.

 ### A. Large Language Model (LLM) Selection